preetiagarwal26/archAngels/architecture/architecture-characteristics.md

   A style consisting of two types of components <strong>core</strong> , <strong>plugin</strong>. <br/> In future if we were to add more third parties such as Gym, Therapist etc. They could potentially be added as plugin to existing system. <br/> However, one could argue they could be managed as separate identity in identity management system.<br/> This style may be more suitable for insurance, claims system.

 <h3>Event-driven only</h3>
+  Components like <strong>Personalization</strong>, <strong>notification</strong> are asynchronous by nature, hence more suitable for event-driven style.

+<h3>Micorservices only</h3>
-  Farmacy Family has components like <strong>Identity, user profile management</strong>.
+   Farmacy Family has components like <strong>User Profile and Access Control</strong>.
 This component needs to validate identity and respond back synchronously to proceed further.
 Only event-driven style would not serve stated purpose.

-<h3>Micorservices only</h3>
-  Components like <strong>Personalization</strong>, <strong>notification</strong> are asynchronous by nature, hence more suitable for event-driven style.

 <h3>Hybrid</h3>
  Finally, we propose an style that is a mix of monolith, event driven, microservices.
 Component level style can be found in <strong>Solution</strong> section